vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 We use the Digital Ocean managed SQL database service, this delivers a highly available database backend.
 We the the integrated pgBouncer connection pool.

-There is one Postgres database instance (Majel) with 2 vCPU and 4GB of memory.
+There is one active Postgres database instance (Majel) with 2 vCPU and 4GB of memory, with a standby instance ready to take over automatically in the event of system failure.

 #### Object Store